nortal-lab/smit-hotel-booking-app-poc/README.md

 It is recommended to run the application using Docker Compose.
 When run, Docker Compose will build both Frontend and Backend applications and start all required services.

+_There is a know issue with Docker Desktop on Apple macOS (x86).
+So it is recommended to use Windows machine when running the application or use older Docker Desktop version 4.18.0._

 To start the application with Docker Compose run following command _(in the project root directory)_:
 ```shell
 docker compose up -d --build